pritesh-shrivastava/pritesh-shrivastava.github.io/README.md

 - Check PageSpeed suggestions from Google Analytics if score < 90% for a page
 - Add Disqus activity to Google Analytics as goals or events - responses & comments
 - Wanna clean GA / comments according to MM ?
 They are both working currently.
 Changing it might lead to loss of old comments / responses or page views!
+- Add profile links to Kaggle, Goodreads, Soundcloud in sidebar or bottom

 #### Blog post ideas